muzair110/maxbpe/README.md

-# MaxBPE: A Go Implementation of Byte Pair Encoding
+# MaxBPE: A Python & Go Implementation of Byte Pair Encoding

 Welcome to **MaxBPE**, a minimal yet robust implementation of the Byte Pair Encoding (BPE) algorithm written in Go.
 This project is a tribute to the logic used by modern LLMs (like GPT-4) to turn raw text into digestible tokens.